zarazaga/ImpatientGIS/Impatient_Ch2.md

 ![](SHOTS2/addField.png)

-Make a space for a 'float' type for a calculation of activist density.
+Make a space for a 'float' type, for a calculation of activist density.

 ![](SHOTS2/FieldDensity.png)

-At the top of the window/ ribbon is a new 'save' button for this Field editing session. **Save** the modificatinos to the table.
+At the top of the window/ ribbon is a new 'save' button for this Field editing session. **Save** the modifications to the table.

 In the Attribute table, Right-Click on the field to **Calculate Field**
 ![](SHOTS2/calculate.png)